swaptacular/swpt_accounts/protocol.rst

    created, an `AccountChange`_ message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.

-.. [#] Server implementations SHOULD forbid incoming transfer for "scheduled for deletion" accounts.
+.. [#forbid_transfers] Server implementations SHOULD forbid incoming transfer for "scheduled for deletion" accounts.

 .. [#] How long this "some time" is, depends on how old an old `ConfigureAccount`_ message has to be, in order to be ignored.
 The